SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 If the Definition of Done[Commitments:DefinitionOfDone] for an increment[ScrumArtifacts] is part of the standards of the organization, all Scrum Teams[ScrumTeam] must follow it as a minimum.
 If it is not an organizational standard, the Scrum Team[ScrumTeam] must create a Definition of Done[Commitments:DefinitionOfDone] appropriate for the product.

-The Developers are required to conform to the Definition of Done[Commitments:DefinitionOfDone].
+The Developers[ScrumTeam:Developers] are required to conform to the Definition of Done[Commitments:DefinitionOfDone].
 If there are multiple Scrum Teams[ScrumTeam] working together on a product, they must mutually define and comply with the same Definition of Done[Commitments:DefinitionOfDone].

 # End Note

 Scrum is free and offered in this Guide.
-The Scrum framework, as outlined herein, is immutable.
+The Scrum framework[ScrumFramework], as outlined herein, is immutable.
 While implementing only parts of Scrum is possible, the result is not Scrum.[extendScrum] Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices[extendScrum].